Ayushjodd/Nexus-Quill/README.md

    npm run build
    ```

-2. Deploy to Cloudflare using Cloudflare Workers or other appropriate deployment mechanisms.
+2. Deploy to Cloudflare using Cloudflare Workers or other appropriate deployment mechanisms(backend)
    ```bash
    # Command for login in Cloudflare Workers
    npx wrangler login